www.weldreality.com.

 In

-the global welding industry you will find very few difficult weld applications,
+the global welding industry you will find few difficult weld applications,

 you will however find;